The bye week let Washington catch its breath. Now Ron Rivera wants to see growth.

 So during the team’s week for rest and reevaluation, Rivera began to break down the underperforming defense and its issues on third down.
-He dived into the offense’s problems in the red zone and struggles on second down.
+He dived into the offense’s problems in the red zone and its struggles on second down.
 And he met with his assistants to see if they were on the same page.

 “That’s the thing that I appreciated — looking at these things and really seeing where everybody is in terms of how we feel about our football team with what we do,” Rivera said Monday.
 “Now it’s a matter of taking those things and making sure we’re implementing them and making sure we’re following them and doing all the little things we talked about.
 And we have to hold ourselves accountable to what we said.”